dy/templize/README.md

 > Native HTML templating based on template parts.

 _Templize_ provides elegant native templating for any DOM elements with expressions and reactivity.
 Based on [Template Instantiation](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md) and [DOM-parts](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/DOM-Parts.md) spec.
+It can act as compact replacement for _vue_ and other heavy frameworks.

 ## Features